-Home-schooled Students and Students Whose Schools Do Not Offer AP Exams
+Homeschooled Students and Students Whose Schools don't Offer AP Exams

-Because parents and students cannot order exams directly, the AP Program encourages schools to assist home-schooled students and students whose schools do not offer AP courses and exams.
+Because parents and students cannot order exams directly, the AP Program encourages schools to assist homeschooled students and students whose schools don't offer AP courses and exams.

-These students will be using their own school’s code or the state home-school code, and their exam scores will not be included with your school’s score reports.
+These students will be using their own school’s code or the state homeschool code, and their exam scores won't be included with your school’s score reports.

 - Prepare a list of the exams they plan to take.

-- Contact AP Services for Student no later than March 1 to get the names and telephone numbers of local AP coordinators:
+- No later than March 1: Contact AP Services for Students to get the names and telephone numbers of local AP coordinators:

 - 888-225-5427 (toll free in the United States and Canada)

-- Contact the coordinators identified by AP Services no later than March 15.
+- No later than March 15: Contact the coordinators identified by AP Services for Students.

 - Inform the coordinator they are trying to locate a school willing to administer AP Exams to outside students.

-- Notify the school of any accommodations that may be needed.
+- Notify the school of any accommodations they may need.

-- Order the necessary exam materials and inform the students when and where to report.
+- Order the necessary exam materials and inform students when and where to report.

-- Collect and submit exam fees with those of the coordinator’s school.
+- Collect and submit these students' exam fees with the exam fees of students from the coordinator’s school.
 Coordinators may negotiate a higher exam fee to recover additional proctoring or administration costs.

-- Help get any documented disabilities approved for testing accommodations by the College Board.
+- Help get documented disabilities approved for testing accommodations by the College Board.